-Description: The MIIS International Trade Club (MITC) is both a service organization dedicated to raising community awareness of how international trade affects all aspects of public policy, and a professional development club aimed to increase the employability of students in the trade program.
+Description: The MIIS International Trade Club (MITC) is a professional development organization dedicated to raising awareness of how international trade affects public policy and business.

-Statement of Purpose: Through conferences, brown bag lunches, and informal forums, the club provides opportunities for students and faculty to discuss issues not covered in the classroom in order to increase the knowledge and understanding of current trade-related affairs on campus and in the broader community.
+Statement of Purpose: Through conferences, brown bag lunches, and informal forums, the club provides opportunities for students, faculty, community, and professionals to discuss issues not covered in the classroom.

 For more information on our club and activities please visit our blog at: http://blogs.miis.edu/tradeclub/